 - Cross-linked hyaluronate (Gel-One)

-Platelet Rich Plasma Knee Injections
+Platelet-rich Plasma Knee Injections

 PRP has a much higher concentration of platelets compared to normal blood.
-This means the concentration of growth factors can be 5 to 10 times higher than normal.
+This means the concentration of growth factors can be five to 10 times higher than normal.
 Growth factors may be responsible for the healing and anti-inflammatory properties of PRP.